Bass Loudspeaker Position in PA Systems

 The space under the stage is also a resonant enclosure, and placing bass speakers on or under the the stage will increase the effect of that resonance.

 Room resonance always has adverse (and sometimes ghastly) effects on amplified sound.
 For this reason it is generally better if you don't place the bass speakers against the walls or on or under the stage.
-They are better placed in front of or (depending on room dimensions) on either side of the stage.
+They are better placed in front of or (depending on room dimensions and layout) on either side of the stage.
 If the mid/HF speakers are on stage, it may be necessary to delay the signal to the bass or mid/HF amplifier(s) to correct any time alignment issues that result from this.

 If low-frequency ‘boom’ is a problem, moving the bass speakers may yield some improvement.